ipfs/js-ipfs/examples/circuit-relaying/README.md

 ![](./img/img4.png)

-Lets repeat the same steps with the second tab.
+Let's repeat the same steps with the second tab.
 Now, both of our browser nodes should be connected to the relay and we can move on to the next step.

 ### 4. Dial the two browser nodes using a `/p2p-circuit` address

-Having both browsers running side by side (as shown in the first screenshot), lets get them connected to each other.
+Now that both browsers are running side by side (as shown in the first screenshot), let's get them connected to each other.
 Head out to the `Addresses` box in one of the tabs, copy the `/p2p-circuit` address and then paste it into the `Connect to Peer` box in the other tab.
 Repeat these steps on the second tab.

 ![](./img/img5.png)

-Lets hit the `Connect` button on each of the tabs and we should get the two browsers connected and join the chat room.
+Let's hit the `Connect` button on each of the tabs and we should get the two browsers connected and join the chat room.

 ![](./img/img6.png)

 ### 5. Send data browser to browser.

-Now that we have the two browsers connected, lets try the app out.
+Now that we have the two browsers connected, let's try the app out.
 Type a few words in one of the browser windows and you should see them appear in the other as well!

 ![](./img/img7.png)